La Folie Quay & Buildings – Seeking a Way Forward

 In 2014, when the 'Case for Incorporation' of Ports of Jersey was put forward for public consultation and subsequent States Assembly approval, an outline concept for possible future uses of La Folie was commissioned, which included the suggestion of developing retail units, heritage holiday lets and a bar/restaurant.
 However, this was just one suggestion, which was intended to demonstrate possible options available whilst acting as inspiration for further ideas and views.

-Following its incorporation in October 2015, Ports of Jersey is committed to exploring the potential development opportunities for La Folie and in recognising the considerable public interest in the site, is now seeking suggestions, proposals and ideas from both residents and potential business partners.
+Following its incorporation in October 2015, Ports of Jersey committed to exploring the potential development opportunities for La Folie and in recognising the considerable public interest in the site, is seeking suggestions, proposals and ideas from both residents and potential business partners.

 On behalf of Ports of Jersey, James Morris commented, "La Folie is a much loved site, often attracting strong views and opinions.
 Consequently, while the aim is to develop a commercially viable proposition, we wish to ensure that any proposals reflect the heritage and maritime nature of the site, recognising the considerable public affection in which La Folie is held.
 Therefore, we are seeking views and ideas from anyone with an interest in the site and in particular we'd like to hear from prospective business partners who may have proposals regarding how the site could be used in the future".